delvtech/hyperdrive-infra/README.md

 To select an environment, run `sh setup_env.sh` with one or more of the following flags:

-- `--devnet` : Spin up an Anvil node, deploy Hyperdrive to it, and serve artifacts on an nginx server.
+- `--anvil` : Spin up an Anvil node, deploy Hyperdrive to it, and serve artifacts on an nginx server.
 - `--data` : Runs the data framework, queries the chain, writes to postgres, and deploys the dashboard.
 - `--frontend` : Build the frontend container.
 - `--postgres` : Launches a local postgres server for the data pipeline.